mileweb/docs-content-cdn/docs/portal/properties/managing-origins.md

 # Managing Origins for Your Property

 Origins are your web servers containing the content you want CDN360 to accelerate.
-CDN360 supports more than one origin for each property, and a plethora of setting regarding how to access your origins.
+CDN360 supports more than one origin for each property, along with a plethora of settings for defining access to your origins.

 ## Adding or Editing of Origins in a Property

-1. In the left pane, click **Properties**, then click the ID of the property you want to edit and select the version from the dropdown list.
-Click the **Edit** or **Clone** button to make changes.
+1. In the left pane, click **Properties**.
+2. From the Prperty page, click the ID of the property you want to edit, and then select the version from the drop-down list.
+3. Click the **Edit** or **Clone** button to make changes.
 You should now see the section about origin as shown below:
 <p align="center"><img src="/docs/resources/images/OriginList.png" alt="Upload Certificate Version" width="600"></p>
-2. If there is any existing origin as the "temporary" shown by the picture above, you can click the **Edit** or **Remove** links to edit or remove them.
-You click the **Add Origin To List** link below to add a new origin.
-The following dialog box will show up:
+4. If there is an existing origin (similar to the "temporary" one shown above), you can click the **Edit** or **Remove** links to edit or remove the origin.
+To add a new origin, click the **Add Origin To List** link and then complete the fields in the following dialog box.
 <p align="center"><img src="/docs/resources/images/Add Origin Page.png" alt="Upload Certificate Version" width="600"></p>
 **NOTE** The Edit Origin UI is basically the same.